-The families and young adults who are seeking support from The Kids’ Place come to us with a wide- range of losses and family situations.
+The families who are seeking support from The Kids’ Place come to us with a wide- range of losses and family situations.
 Some children have lost family members after long struggles with cancer or AIDS.
 Some families have experienced sudden losses due to car wrecks or heart attacks.
 Some have lost brothers, sisters, while others are suffering the loss of a parent or grandparent.
 We are working with families whose losses were as recent as two weeks prior to them coming to us, while others lost loved ones many years ago.
 Grief has no specific time line.
 We accept families where they are in their grief journey.

 How Does The Kids’ Place Help Grieving Families?